jrkerns/pylinac/docs/source/topics/contrast.rst

 .. math:: CNR(I) = \frac{Contrast(I)}{noise(I)} = \frac{Contrast(I)}{stdev(I)}

-where contrast is an option from the low contrast methods.
+where contrast is an option from the low contrast methods above: :ref:`low_contrast_topic`.
 If you prefer the `classic definition <https://en.wikipedia.org/wiki/Contrast-to-noise_ratio>`__ of CNR then use the "Difference" algorithm.